aridoza/foundational-java/java-basics/exception-handling-lesson/README.md

 > Check: Give the students 2 minutes to look at the code and determine how we should handle the error if it occurs.

 In this code if you run with any value higher than 0 in divisor the program runs smoothly.
 But as soon as you input 0 in divisor the program fails with the exception `/ by zero`.
-This is a type of `ArithmeticException`.
+This is a type of [ArithmeticException](https://docs.oracle.com/javase/8/docs/api/?java/lang/ArithmeticException.html).

 In this case, in `division()` method we will check if the divisor is 0, throw an exception.